Licensing on Codeberg

 Free software licenses are licenses which respect the four fundamental software freedoms defined by the Free Software Foundation.
 Both copyleft and permissive license can, or cannot, be free licenses.
 For example, the Modified BSD license is a permissive non-copyleft free software license.

 In the context of licenses, the term "free" means free as in "freedom", not of gratis, but this has often been confused.
 Still, free software is often also gratis software.
-Gratis non-free software usually includes gratis proprietary programs (shareware), demonstration or trial versions, limited versions (crippleware), advertising-supported software (e.g. antiviruses), and usually viruses and worms (the victim doesn't pay to get them).
+Gratis non-free software usually includes gratis proprietary programs (shareware), demonstration or trial versions, limited versions (crippleware), advertising-supported software (e.g. antivirus), and usually viruses and worms (the victim doesn't pay to get them).

 Patent usage